-“The historic identity change and renaming of city from ‘Bombay’ to ‘Mumbai’ in India has many things on story board reasoning the emotional attachment to city and Maharashtra state.
+“The historic identity change of renaming financial capital city from ‘Bombay’ to ‘Mumbai’ in India has many things on story board reasoning the emotional attachment to city inside Maharashtra state.
 Answers to questions like What was Mumbai called before, Is it an Island city, Who gave the name ‘Bambai’, ‘Bumbai’, ‘Bombay’ and later changed the name and why, What was the meaning behind name ‘Bombay’ and what major changes happened in and after 1996 when Shiv sena officially declared the renaming ?.
 I have tried to put on major details for those who wanted to know the old and new name tussle and its effects..”

 When and How Bombay Was Renamed to Mumbai